 Conclusions

 The site is appropriate for allocation

 This site has minor constraints

-The site has significant constraints ✓
+The site has significant constraints $\checkmark$

-The site is unsuitable for allocation ✓
+The site is unsuitable for allocation $\checkmark$

 Potential housing development capacity: 0

 Key evidence (3-4 bullet points) for decision to accept or discount site.
-The site is currently not suitable without passing through a Until the access can be cannot be considered suitable.
-The site is also adjacent the Birchen Shaw Ancient a Woodland and therefore delikely adversely affect the habitats within them. e access to the site nother site's land. confirmed, the site ble for allocation. to Phipps Gill and nd Semi Natural evelopment would
+The site is currently not suita There is no existing suitable without passing through ar Until the access can be considered suitab The site is also adjacent to Birchen Shaw Ancient ar Woodland and therefore de likely adversely affect these habitats within them. access to the site nother site's land. onfirmed, the site le for allocation. o Phipps Gill and nd Semi Natural evelopment would

-Site Assessment Proforma 1

-General information

-Site Reference / name BA NS106 BA NS106

-Site Address (or brief description of broad location) Land wes t of Thatcher Place е

-Current use Woodland t

-Proposed use Residenti al

-Gross area (Ha) Total area of the site in hectares 1.31

-SHLAA site reference (if applicable) N/A - situ ated between SHI LAA sites BA38 ar nd BA39

-Method of site identification (e.g. proposed by landowner etc.) Battle Town Council
+Site Reference / name BA NS106 Site Address (or brief description of broad location) Land west of Thatcher Place Current use Woodland Proposed use Residential Gross area (Ha) Total area of the site in hectares 1.31 SHLAA site reference (if applicable) N/A - situated between SHLAA sites BA38 and BA39 Method of site identification (e.g. proposed by landowner etc.) Battle Town Council

-Context

-Is the site: Greenfield: land (farmland, or open sphas not previously been developed) Brownfield Mixture Unknown

-Brownfield: Previously developed land or was occupied by a permanent struc- including the curtilage of the develope and any associated infrastructure. oped land which is nent structure, developed land

-Site planning history Have there been any previous applications for development on this land?
+Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield Brownfield Mixture Unknown Brownfield: Previously developed land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated infrastructure. ✓ Site planning history Have there been any previous applications for development on this land?
 What was the outcome?
-None relevant on the Rother planning application search search
+None relevant on the Rother planni ng application search

-Suitability

-Suitability

-Is the current access adequate for the proposed development?
+Suitability Is the current access adequate for the proposed development?
 If not, is there potential for access to be provided?
 There is existing suitable access from North Trade Road because of the adjacent new development.
 Is the site accessible?
 Provide details of site's connectivity Pedestrian footpath on the opposite side of the road along North Trade Road towards the town centre.
 There are also bus stops in close proximity to the site.

-Environmental Considerations

-Assessment guidelines

-Questions

-Observations and comments
+Environmental Considerations Questions Assessment guidelines Observations and comments